 In our judgment, 8 of the 21 cases involving asset freezes had a positive or successful outcome to which sanctions contributed modestly.
-The asset freezes imposed by the United States against Iran in 1979 (Case 79-1) and by the United Kingdom against Argentina in 1982 (Case 82-1) clearly contributed to the resolution of those conflicts by inhibiting the ability of the target countries to purchase weapons and ammunition.8 Economic sanctions, including an asset freeze, also contributed to Egyptian President
+The asset freezes imposed by the United States against Iran in 1979 (Case 79-1) and by the United Kingdom against Argentina in 1982 (Case 82-1) clearly contributed to the resolution of those conflicts by inhibiting the ability of the target countries to purchase weapons and ammunition.
+Economic sanctions, including an asset freeze, also contributed to Egyptian President

-^{7.} The charters of the IMF, World Bank, and other international financial institutions (IFIs) prohibit them from using their funds for political purposes.
+7. The charters of the IMF, World Bank, and other international financial institutions (IFIs) prohibit them from using their funds for political purposes.
 The US Congress has from time to time passed amendments to appropriations bills requiring the US representatives to these institutions to vote no or to abstain from voting on loans to various countries.
 However, US actions usually have no effect since the Unites States no longer has veto power over loan decisions in the IFIs, and other members have not shared either US goals or its occasional disposition to politicize those institutions.
-Nevertheless, suspension of multilateral loans does appear as a sanction in some cases, usually involving expropriation or nationalization, because in certain circumstances the IFIs deem these issues an appropriate economic policy concern.
+Nevertheless, suspension of multilateral loans does appear as a sanction in some cases, usually involving expropriate economic policy concern.

-^{8.} In the Iranian case, Tehran was inhibited in pursuing its war against Iraq.
+8. In the Iranian case, Tehran was inhibited in pursuing its war against Iraq.

 Gamal Abdel Nasser's willingness to negotiate a compromise solution for governing the Suez Canal after he had nationalized the canal in the summer of 1956 (Case 56-2).
-The freeze of Kuwait's assets during the Gulf War helped keep them out of Irag's hands, and the asset freezes imposed upon the former Yugoslavia (Cases 91-1 and 98-2) may have assisted in weakening violent troublemakers.
+The freeze of Kuwait's assets during the Gulf War helped keep them out of Iraq's hands, and the asset freezes imposed upon the former Yugoslavia (Cases 91-1 and 98-2) may have assisted in weakening violent troublemakers.
 But in general the freezing of assets made a limited contribution to cases involving the pursuit of major objectives, and in these cases sanctions were usually a small supplement to the use of military force.